 Increase in demand

-Population growth and urbanization are major concerns for the water industry.
+Population growth and urbanization are a major concern for the water industry.
 Due to increasing population growth, the United Nations projects a 40% increase in global water demand by 2030.
 By 2050, approximately 70% of the world's population is expected to live in urban areas, which will lead to an increase in global water demand.
-In the next decade, countries like China and India will face greater water management challenges than others due to limited water resources, strong population growth, and rapid industrial development.
-Since water is a limited natural resource, treatment and recycling of wastewater become imperative.
+In the next decade, countries like China and India will face greater water management challenges than others due to limited water resources, strong population growth and rapid industrial development.
+Since water is a limited natural resource, treatment and recycling of wastewater becomes imperative.
 It is inevitable that this situation will make the purification sector one of the fastest growing sectors in the coming years.

 Modernization of infrastructure

 This global increase in water demand and treatment will encourage the modernization and expansion of existing infrastructure and technologies to keep up with demand.
-Desalination, ultrafiltration, microfiltration, and sub-equipment technologies such as valves, pumps, and tubing will go through a major product category expansion and develop new solutions to serve the market.
+Desalination, ultrafiltration, microfiltration and sub-equipment technologies such as valves, pumps and tubing will go through a major product category expansion and develop new solutions to serve the market.

-As the industry grows, the demand for greater water carrying capacity; leads to an increase in the pumping capacities of the plants and the valve-pipeline dimensions.
+As the industry grows, the demand for greater water carrying capacity; This leads to an increase in the pumping capacities of the plants and the valve-pipeline dimensions.
 Larger plant capacities require the use of larger valves.
 Gate valves (usually only up to 64 inches) are now available on the market in sizes up to 108 inches for special applications.